djosix/padding_oracle.py/README.md

 )
 ```

-This package also provides PHP-like encoding/decoding functions:
+In addition, the package provides PHP-like encoding/decoding functions:

 ```python
 from padding_oracle.encoding import (